-During some measurements, the workers may also be exposed to Cr(VI) from primer products not covered under the present use (e.g., from parts treated with bonding primers) or from uses of other chromates (e.g., when performing touch-up with dichromium tris(chromate)).
+During some measurements, the workers may also be exposed to Cr(VI) from primer products not covered under the present use (e.g., from parts treated with wash primers or bonding primers) or from uses of other chromates (e.g., when performing touch-up with dichromium tris(chromate)).
 Note that the substance used during the measurement could not always be clearly identified.
 According to the information given in the measurement reports, during some measurements several substances may have been used.
 In some measurement reports, no information was given on the substance used.
-It has to be noted that the majority of the provided monitoring data are related to primers containing StC, whereas fewer monitoring data are available for PCO or PHD.
-However, due to limited availability of data, no substance-specific analysis can be conducted.